-- Set up a book swap at your unit, school or with family/friends. - Get involved in a community garden. - Get involved in a local environment campaign you can get involved in? - Organise a litter pick or other rubbish picking event. - Get involved in a donation initiative, for example donate clothes to charity or give food to food banks. - Create an awareness day.
+- Set up a book swap at your unit, school or with family/friends. - Get involved in a community garden. - Get involved in a local environment campaign. - Organise a litter pick or other rubbish picking event. - Get involved in a donation initiative, for example donate clothes to charity or give food to food banks. - Create an awareness day.
 Encourage the creation of green spaces by bringing your community together.
 Plan an event based on being environmentally friendly so people can learn about sustainability and planting their own gardens.